KacperRebosz/KnapsackProblemSolver/README.md

 # Knapsack Problem Solver
 C++ Project assignment for semester credit.
-Program uses genetic algorithm to solve knapsack problem.
+Program uses genetic algorithm to solve knapsack problem.<br/>
+Documentation of a project is provided in pdf file.</br>

 Task description: